kiraliroporkola/Github-Profile-app/README.md

 Check out the live version here: [Demo](https://murad-github-profile.netlify.app/)

-📄 License
+## 📄 License

-This project is licensed under the MIT License — feel free to use and modify.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.

+See the [LICENSE](LICENSE) file for full details.

 Created with ❤️ by Murad Isazade.